lbke/awesome-vulcan/README.md

 ## Roadmap

+If you begin with Vulcan, taking care of one of those features is a good way to learn.
+They are simple enough and can be based on Vulcan Starter example packages or even on Vulcan core feature.

 - Allow to share schemas
+- Rewrite ResultsGrid to use the DataTable (need to update the Vulcan component to allow this)
 - Allow upvoting/downvoting and sorting from new/best
 - Add notifications (email notification and in-app notifications), and newsletter
 - Setup forgot/change password emails